kodonnell/xtlw-climber8-klipper/README.md

 ## Todo

+- Mirror base from kid's room?
+- Changed X stepper run_current from 0.8 to 0.6 as they were hot even when stationary ... check not too weak.
 - If not printing, move Z when we tune the global/extruder Z offset (otherwise head doesn't move).

-- Get Cura config in.
-Add M73 progress to it by default.
+### Later

-- Duplicate/mirror mode?
+- Klipper support for duplicate/mirror mode?
-- Copy machine limits across from cura to klipper.
-- Need more cooling - slow down on small parts?
 - Settings:
-  - Use faster travel - less oozing.
+  - Use faster travel - less oozing/stringing.
 Maybe a bit more retraction on travel?
-  - changes (for all profiles):
-    - initial layer height = .25mm
-    - initial layer width = 120%
-- Create a new printer profile in cura with only a single extruder (one for each)?
-Means:
-	- Less likely to put settings on wrong extruder
-	- Don't have to worry about changing material per object, or prime towers, etc.
-	- Our start_gcode can know which extruders are used (not currently possible).
-This means we can heat/prime more easily etc.
 - Hardware:
   - Stiffen?
 And straighten.
   - More part cooling fans?